 Working with designers from O2 Planning + Design, participants at the community workshop sketched their ideas for the future.
-Three main themes emerged from the vision sketches that were produced:
+Based on the observations of the consultants for the project, three main themes emerged from the vision sketches that were produced.
+These top themes have been articulated below.
+The themes have been developed based on a professional interpretation/observations from the compilation of sketches.
+Each of the concepts developed by participants has been included in the following section of this report for further reference.

+Themes:

-- 1. Increase development around Sunridge Mall and along 36th Street N.E. with mixed use development; - 2.
-Improve pedestrian connections across/along 36th Street N.E.; - 3.
+- 1. Increase development around Sunridge Mall and along 36 Street N.E. with mixed-use development. - 2.
+Improve pedestrian connections across/along 36 Street N.E. - 3.
 Tunnel or raise the existing LRT line.